-HILL'S SCIENCE PLAN Senior Vitality Small & Mini dog food with Chicken & Rice is scientifically developed to help fight main effects of aging in older small dogs.
+HILL'S SCIENCE PLAN Senior Vitality Small & Mini dog food with Chicken & Rice is scientifically developed to help fight effects of aging in older small dogs.

 A special blend of ingredients help support brain function, interaction, energy & vitality

 Omega-3 & -6 fatty acids for a luxurious coat

 Adult dogs 7+ years of age that weigh up to 10kg when full grown.